CaliforniaTravelUnited States

 Where To Stay In Catalina Island : A good hotel option when staying on Santa Catalina Island is Pavilion Hotel, which is a very nice beach-side hotel only a short walk from the ferries.

-Recommended By Sanne Wesselman of Spend Life Traveling
+Recommended by Sanne Wesselman of Spend Life Traveling

 2. Palm Springs